I received an email that spawned an interesting conversation. I’ll share it here. Hector wrote:

 The author of Science of Miracles, Max Long Freedom committed suicide due to leg cancer while his group was in disarray and his wife left him.

-Arthur Ray is in jail.
+Arthur Ray went to jail.

 I honestly would like to come to terms with these inconsistencies.
 Can you help me?